OneideLuizSchneider/k8s-cluster/README.md

 Make sure you have docker on your machine.

-*Note: if you will use the last version of k8s, first make sure you have configured cgroups on docker.*
+*Note: To set cgroups on docker, it's optional.*

 ```
 # Set up the Docker daemon
 cat > /etc/docker/daemon.json <<EOF
 {